 If you are feeling unsure about your sailing experience or your ability to handle a boat, you can hire a sail guide for an hourly or daily rate to make sure you're confident with skippering the boat yourself.

 We also run the Whitsunday School of Sailing, which is an option for anyone wanting to brush up on their sailing knowledge or learn the basics before a charter.

 Further questions are answered in this post: Do I need sailing experience to go on a bareboat charter.

 There are so many things to do when you go bareboating we've written several blog posts on the activities.
 Feel free to click on the links listed below to find more detailed posts on these popular activities.

-The mid-seasons are fantastic times to hire a yacht for a great price; they are periods we highly recommend because it’s likely you will have great weather and less school holiday crowds.
+The mid-seasons are fantastic times to hire a yacht for a great price; they are periods we highly recommend because it’s likely you will still have great weather with less crowds.

 Some of our boats can sleep up to 10 people.
 If you split the costs between 10 people over seven nights, the price can be as low as $60 per person, per night.

-To gage an idea on rates, deals and what vessel could work for you, please visit our rates page and use the online booking system to see vessel availability and prices.
+To gage an idea on rates and what vessel could work for you, please visit our rates page and use the online booking system to see vessel availability and prices.
 Of course, we also invite you to get in touch with our team who will help tailor a sailing holiday to your needs.

 Join us to go bareboating in the Whitsundays and enjoy the freedom to explore